 1) The key

-marketing as we know it today.
+marketing we know today.
 This automatically distinguishes

 him from all the other candidates, and endears him to the people.